Equine care checklist: before and after the storm

 - Utilize identification collars or braid a dog tag into the horse’s mane that lists your contact information in the event horses are separated from you during the storm.

-- Livestock chalk can be used to write information on the horse’s side as an alternative.
+- Waterproof livestock paint or chalk can be used to write information on the horse’s side as an alternative.

 - Consider microchipping for a more permanent form of identification, which can be done by your veterinarian.